TryMosaic GDPR Notice

 3.6 Integrity and Confidentiality

 We implement appropriate technical and organizational measures to protect personal data against unauthorized or unlawful processing, accidental loss, destruction, or damage.
-Our security measures include encryption, access controls, regular security assessments, and staff training.
+Our security measures include encryption, access controls, regular security assessments, and team awareness of data protection obligations.

 3.7 Accountability